Talk That Talk (Rihanna song): Commercial performance

 After the release of the album, the song charted in many countries owing to strong digital sales.
 It debuted and peaked at number 31 on the US Billboard Hot 100 and sold 73,000 digital copies, which was the highest debut on the chart for that week.
 In the week of January 28, 2012, "Talk That Talk" re-entered the chart at number 100.
 It reached number 36 in the week of March 24.
 The song also appeared on the Hot R&B/Hip-Hop Songs chart at number 63 in the issue dated January 28.
-It peaked of number 12 and stayed on the chart for 21 weeks.
+It peaked of number 12 and stayed on the chart for twenty-one weeks.
 It was ranked number 73 on the Billboards year-end R&B/Hip-Hop Songs chart.
 On the Mainstream Top 40 chart, the single debuted and peaked at number 26 in the week of April 7.
-It was certified platinum by the Recording Industry Association of America (RIAA), denoting digital downloads of 1 million copies in the United States.
+It was certified Platinum by the Recording Industry Association of America (RIAA), denoting digital downloads of 1 million copies in the United States.
 "Talk That Talk" debuted and peaked at number 30 on the Canadian Hot 100 chart.

 In Europe, after the release of the album, the song appeared on ten national charts.
-It debuted at number 25 on the UK Singles Chart, and reached number seven on the UK Hip Hop and R&B Singles Chart.
-The song made a top-ten debut on the Norwegian Singles Chart and charted at number 11 on the Swiss Singles Chart.
-It also made top-forty appearances in the Republic of Ireland, New Zealand, and Spain, and also entered the top thirty in Scotland, France, and Denmark.
+It debuted at number 25 on the UK Singles Chart, and reached number 7 on the UK Hip Hop and R&B Singles Chart.
+The song made a Top 10 debut on the Norwegian Singles Chart and charted at number 11 on the Swiss Singles Chart.
+It also made Top 40 appearances in the Republic of Ireland, New Zealand, and Spain, and also charted highly in Scotland, France, and Denmark.
 After its release as a single, "Talk That Talk" entered the Australian Singles Chart at number 42 and peaked at number 28 on February 19.
-It was certified platinum by the Australian Recording Industry Association (ARIA) for selling 70,000 digital copies.
+It was certified Platinum by the Australian Recording Industry Association (ARIA) for selling 70,000 digital copies.
 It peaked at number 172 on the Circle Digital Chart in South Korea.